 The authorities then take them to a hospital for a blood test.
 They take a blood test at the hospital which shows everything in their blood.
 If their blood tests positive for controlled substances, they may be charged with DUI under the influence of drugs rather than DUI under the influence of alcohol.
 It depends on the drugs and the amount of the drugs in the blood at the time.

-West Palm Beach drug DUI arrests and subsequent criminal trials are similar to those of an alcohol DUI in that they both involve common elements.
+Drug DUI arrests and subsequent criminal trials in West Palm Beach are similar to those of an alcohol DUI in that they both involve common elements.

 These elements include that the defendant was driving under the influence of either alcohol or drugs to the extent that they were impaired.
 The difference is what is impairing the driver.
 In a drug DUI case, the impairment must be proven by the presence of controlled substances or drugs in the individual’s blood or urine.
 Usually, it would come up with the level of drugs and the type of drugs that are in their system.
 For alcohol, law enforcement would need to quantify the amount of alcohol instead of drugs in the blood.